Cyberworld-builders/docs/Ubuntu-Unity-Android.md

 Setting up a development environment for Unity AR Foundation for Android on Ubuntu

 ## Ubuntu
-I'm using Ubuntu 18 because Ubuntu 20 was giving me trouble. https://releases.ubuntu.com/18.04/
+I'm using Ubuntu 18 because Ubuntu 20 was giving me trouble. *__Update:__ It also appears to work fine on Ubuntu 20 as well.*

+https://releases.ubuntu.com/18.04/

 ### Creating a persistent live USB for Ubuntu